 no fifth course option

-students will write and present a 5- to 6-page paper every other week and a 1-2 page response to their partner's paper in the alternate weeks; evaluation will be based on five papers/presentations, and five responses
+Students will write and present a 5- to 6-page paper every other week and a 1-2 page response to their partner's paper in the alternate weeks; evaluation will be based on five papers/presentations, and five responses.

-ability to read music, or permission of instructor
+Ability to read music, or permission of instructor

-sophomores, juniors, and any student who expresses a strong interest in the course
+Any student who expresses a strong interest in the course